 Extending to a maximum depth of 280 meters, it is the only one of the Great Lakes to be found wholly within the borders of the United States – spreading across Michigan, Indiana, Illinois, and Wisconsin from east to west.

-Swimming in Lake Wisconsin is risky for several reasons.
+Swimming in Lake Michigan is risky for several reasons.
 Not only is its shoreline prone to dangerous rip currents, but the bottom is often uneven with holes and deep drop-offs while few beaches have lifeguards.

 Connected to Lake Michigan by the Straits of Mackinac, Lake Huron is the 4th largest lake in the world.
 It is also the second-largest by surface area and the third-largest by volume of the five Great Lakes of North America.

 Stretching for over 3,800 miles, the coastline is the longest of all the Great Lakes and encompasses over 30,000 islands.

-Lake Michigan is most infamous for its many shipwrecks.
+Lake Huron is most infamous for its many shipwrecks.
 Thousands of battered ships lie wrecked off the coastlines here; Fathom Five National Marine Park is home to 22 wreck sites alone.

 One of the African Great Lakes, Lake Victoria is the largest freshwater lake in Africa, spreading across Tanzania, Uganda, and Kenya.
 It is also the largest tropical lake on Earth and the second largest freshwater lake by surface area – beaten only by Lake Superior.